Rupie17/caddy-builds/README.md

 Additional environment variables may be needed for the added modules.
 Please, refer to the repository's README file for further usage instructions.

-## Docker builds for all Caddy supported platforms available at the following container registries:
+## Docker builds available at the following container registries:

-- **Docker Hub** docker pull Rupie17/caddy-cloudflare-ddns-crowdsec:latest
+- **Docker Hub** docker pull Rupie17/caddy-cf-ddns-crowdsec-geoip:latest
-- **GitHub Packages** docker pull ghcr.io/serfriz/caddy-cloudflare-ddns-crowdsec:latest

 ## **Tags**